paras-a/Finance/Book/Readme.md

 This book is an ambitious project of mine.
 I am currently working on it in my spare time.
 Many changes and edits are being made.
 My attempt is to put up monthly updates.
 Chapters and information are subject to change.
-May contain errors as it is being written and edited.
+May contain errors.